rmorabia/radhika.dev/_posts/2014-06-15-what-do-you-deserve.md

 I can't just put in my all one day and only come back to it 20 days later.
 I'll deserve the results I want when I put in my all every single day.

 When I put in my all every single day, the results will be even better than the results I wanted in the first place.
-I'll be so enwrapped in the process, I'll actuall enjoy my days.
+I'll be so enwrapped in the process, I'll actually enjoy my days.
 The results I originally wanted will be surpassed many times over.

 Remember, set small goals every day, and then build on the momentum of completion.
 For example, if you want to read a book, tell yourself you only have to read one page.
 Chances are, once you start, you'll keep reading.
 If not, no problem, find something else productive that will stick.